bmw-software-engineering/lobster/packages/lobster-tool-python/README.md

 such as ISO 26262.

-This package contains a tool to extract tracing tags from Python3 source code.
+This package contains a tool to extract tracing tags from Python3 source code or Bazel files.

 ## Tools

-* `lobster-python`: Extract requirements from Python3 code
+* `lobster-python`: Extract requirements from Python3 code or from Bazel

 ## Usage

+This tool supports:
+- Python code
-This tool supports both Python code and PyUnit/unittest unit tests.
+- Python PyUnit/unittest unit tests
+- Bazel files

+`lobster-python` was invented for Python code and throughout this document we only refer to Python.
+But the tool also works for Bazel files because they are very similar to Python code.

 For either code or tests you can embedd tracing tags like this: